khanonjs/khanon.js-website/public/docs/2-using-kjs-object.md

     -  [KJS.clearCache](https://khanonjs.com/api-docs/functions/kjs.KJS.clearCache.html) clears the app cache.

 &nbsp;
     -  [KJS.setTimeout](https://khanonjs.com/api-docs/functions/kjs.KJS.setTimeout.html), [KJS.setInterval](https://khanonjs.com/api-docs/functions/kjs.KJS.setInterval.html) are similar to the Javascript native methods.
-The difference with them is that KJS methods are attached to the KJS LoopUpdate method.
+The difference with them is that KJS methods are attached to the KJS loop update method.
 This prevents some inconsistencies in case the browser tab is unfocused.
-This happens because when the browser tab is unfocused, the browser applies a delay to the native setTimeout and setInterval, what could drive to trigger the timeout methods unsynchronized with LoopUpdate.
-Use KJS timeout methods in case you want to synchronize them with KJS LoopUpdate.
+This happens because when the browser tab is unfocused, the browser applies a delay to the native setTimeout and setInterval, what could drive to trigger the timeout methods unsynchronized with loop update.
+Use KJS timeout methods in case you want to synchronize them with KJS loop update.

 &nbsp;
     -  [KJS.clearTimeout](https://khanonjs.com/api-docs/functions/kjs.KJS.clearTimeout.html), [KJS.clearInterval](https://khanonjs.com/api-docs/functions/kjs.KJS.clearInterval.html) to clear a KJS timeout or interval.